RequiDev/ReModCE/README.md

 With this change people using crashers will be more powerful than before.
 People using (Photon-)Bots will be more powerful than before.
 Because **YOU** won't have any protection due to Easy Anti-Cheat.

-This free service to search for avatars won't be available for the time being.
-If VRChat decides to stick with EAC I will be shutting it down entirely and maybe release the database to the public.

 If you are subscribed to VRC+ and think this change shouldn't happen, cancel your subscription.
 That's probably the only way they will listen.

 In the meantime, feel free to check out ChilloutVR.
 Another social VR platform: